fedbiomed/fedbiomed/docs/user-guide/researcher/experiment.md

 exp.set_aggregator(aggregator=None)
 ```

-or you can directly pass an aggregator class
+or you can directly pass an aggregator instance

 ```python
 from fedbiomed.researcher.aggregators.fedavg import FedAverage